 This proxy statement contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended.
 These statements include, but are not limited to, statements related to Wyndham Hotels' views and expectations regarding its strategy and the performance of its business, its financial results, its liquidity and capital resources and other non-historical statements.
 Forward-looking statements include those that convey management's expectations as to the future based on plans, estimates and projections and may be identified by words such as "will," "expect," "believe," "plan," "anticipate," "intend," "goal," "future," "outlook," "guidance," "target," "objective," "estimate," "projection" and similar words or expressions, including the negative version of such words and expressions.
-Such forward-looking statements involve known and unknown risks, uncertainties and other factors, which may cause the actual results, performance or achievements of Wyndham Hotels to be materially different from any future results, performance or achievements, which speak only as of the date of this proxy statement.
+Such forward-looking statements involve known and unknown risks, uncertainties and other factors, which may cause the actual results, performance or achievements of Wyndham Hotels to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
+You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this proxy statement.